 There are four amino acids with charged side chains.
 Aspartic acid and glutamic acid have carboxyl groups on their side chains.
 Each acid is fully ionized at pH 7.4.
 Arginine and lysine have side chains with amino groups.
 Their side chains are fully protonated at pH 7.4.

-This table shows amino acid names, three- and one-letter standard abbreviations, and linear structures.
-Click on the amino acid name for its Fischer projection formula (atoms in bold are bonded to each other).
+This table shows amino acid names, three- and one-letter standard abbreviations, and linear structures (atomis in bold text are bonded to each other).
+Click on the amino acid name for its Fischer projection formula.

 Table of the Amino Acids